Since 2010, the council has saved over £200m

-Despite the challenges it faces, the council is proud to have continued to invest in frontline services and currently has the seventh lowest council tax in London.
+Despite challenges from cuts, increases in the number of vulnerable residents and a rising population, the council continues to invest in the services that matter to residents and has the seventh lowest council tax in London.

-Councillor Candida Ronald, Cabinet Member for Resources and the Voluntary Sector, said: “We can be proud of the way in which we have protected frontline services for vulnerable residents.
+Councillor Candida Ronald, Cabinet Member for Resources and the Voluntary Sector said: